|

-Below: A properly harnessed 2 month old in a 5pt. harness seat (click on any picture to enlarge).
+Below: A properly harnessed 2 month old in a 5pt. harness seat.

 1. Convertible Seats Used Rear-Facing: